Zucchini Chocolate Chip Bread Recipe

-The flavor combination in this Zucchini Chocolate Chip bread is unbeatable!
+The flavor combination in this Zucchini Chocolate Bread is unbeatable!
 And you will eat your veggies, I guarantee it!
+Zucchini makes your loaf so moist.
+Try my other zucchini bread (sans chocolate) recipe!
 No problem making muffins with this batter.
 Your children will love you for the perfect Zucchini Chocolate Chip Muffins snack!

 Ingredients